Krotehsad/Snake-Boy/README.md

 # Snake-Boy
-A snake game I'm making from scratch as my first JS project
+A snake game I'm making from scratch as my first JS project using P5.